HariSekhon/Knowledge-Base/cdn.md

 <https://gcore.com/cdn>

-More used in specific industries and regions, focusing on low-latency performance.
+More used in specific industries and regions, focusing on low-latency performance 30ms advertised, sometimes as low as 3ms, used in entertainment service such as gaming and streaming networks.

+100% uptime commitment with defenses against DDoS, malware and bots.

 ### CDN77